 Benefits of Dog Crate Training and Puppy Crate Training

-Once your dog uses the crate on its own initiative, it will allow your dog more time to retreat from the family action and to relax.
+Once your dog uses the crate on its own initiative, the crate will allow your dog more time to retreat from the family action and to relax.
 This will contribute to your dog's overall health, and it will improve your relationship with your dog when you are together.

 In addition, mid- and long-term, Crate training dogs will reduce the amount of dog behavior training required, see House training a puppy.
 This means it will reduce dog whining, dog barking, dog separation anxiety, dog aggression, and destructive behaviour.